-If you are using Tableau Online and Tableau Server to explore data and edit views, see Use Tableau on the Web.
+If you are using Tableau Cloud and Tableau Server to explore data and edit views, see Use Tableau on the Web.

 The first step is to connect to the data you want to explore.
 This example shows how to connect to Sample - Superstore data in Tableau Desktop.

 Open Tableau.
 On the start page, under Connect, click Microsoft Excel.
 In the Open dialog box, navigate to the